Badsworth/pfml_scripts/api/README.md

 $ make test
 ```

-Note that this will require more manual Docker memory cleanup.
+Note this is the default setting.

 </p>
 </details>